brillout/wildcard-api/readme.md

 endpoints.createTodo = async function(text) {
   const user = await getLoggedUser(this.headers); // We explain `this.headers` later

-  // Abort if the user is not logged in if( !user ) return;
+  // Abort if the user is not logged in (we explain how permission works later) if( !user ) return;

   // With ORM/ODM: